tomahg/Gulla.Episerver.Globe/README.md

 ![New link](images/newlink.png)

 ## Get the globe back
 Using this module, you'll get that old familiar globe back on your toolbar!
-Clicking the globe, will open the current content in a new tab.
+Clicking the globe, will open the current content.
 Nothing more, nothing less.

 ![New globe](images/newglobe.png)